-This Compensation Discussion and Analysis describes the Trust's compensation programs and compensation decisions for our NEOs for 2017.
+This Compensation Discussion and Analysis describes the Trust's compensation programs and compensation decisions for our NEOs for 2018.

-2017 Performance Highlights
+2018 Performance Highlights

-The Trust's business plan of delivering long-term sustainable growth through investment in high quality, retail based properties located primarily in major coastal US markets resulted in record levels of performance in 2017 including total revenue, operating income and funds from operations ("FFO")1 per share.
-These record level results were achieved despite the headwinds from significant levels of retailer failures and store closures in 2017.
+The Trust's business plan of delivering long-term sustainable growth through investment in high quality, retail based properties located primarily in major coastal US markets delivered record levels of performance in 2018 including record levels of total revenue, operating income and funds from operations ("FFO") per diluted share.
+These results were achieved in the face of a changing retail landscape and without impacting the prospects for future growth as the Trust approved moving forward with five new development projects that are expected to result in additional investment of nearly \$680 million in the next few years and begin adding to the Trust's bottom line in 2021 and beyond.

-The sustained long-term growth in these and other financial metrics reflects the Trust's disciplined approach to investing in and operating its assets and provided the foundation for 2017 to have marked the 50th consecutive year that the Trust increased its common dividend to shareholders, a milestone achieved by a small percentage of other US public companies and by no other real estate investment trust.
+The sustained long-term growth in these and other financial metrics reflects the Trust's disciplined approach to investing in and operating its assets and provided the foundation for 2018 to have marked the 51st consecutive year that the Trust increased its dividend to common shareholders, a milestone achieved by only 23 other US public companies and by no other real estate investment trust.

-The ability to achieve these results during such uncertain times for any business that is tied to the retail industry was only possible because of the creation and execution of the long-term business plan developed by our Board of Trustees and management team focused on generating increasing streams of cash flow and the creation of long-term value for our shareholders during all kinds of economic cycles.
+The ability to achieve these results in the face of a changing consumer and evolving retail real estate landscape was only possible because of the creation and execution of the long-term business plan developed by our Board of Trustees and management team focused on generating increasing streams of cash flow and the creation of long-term value for our shareholders during all kinds of economic cycles.
 Some of the key components of that business plan include:

-- Income diversification so that no one retailer accounts for more than approximately 3% of our income in any given year - Income diversification through investment in retail and office uses in mixed-use environments that benefit from a strong retail base - Investing and reinvesting in those locations where demand for retail exceeds supply - Investing in those retailers who we believe have the best chance of adapting to changing trends for long-term success - Managing the balance sheet for the long-term including raising capital opportunistically when market conditions are favorable despite short-term dilution
+- Income diversification among retail tenants so that no one retailer accounts for more than approximately 3% of our income in any given year - Income diversification through investment in residential and office uses in mixed-use environments that benefit from a strong retail base - Investing and reinvesting in those locations where demand for retail exceeds supply - Investing in those retailers who are able to adapt to changing trends to give themselves the best chance for long-term success, not those retailers whose business models remain unchanged - Managing the balance sheet for the long-term including raising capital opportunistically when market conditions are favorable despite short-term dilution

-FFO is a supplemental non-GAAP financial measure of a real estate company's operating performance.
+&lt;sup>1 FFO is a supplemental non-GAAP financial measure of a real estate company's operating performance.
 We follow the definition of FFO provided by the National Association of Real Estate Investment Trusts ("NAREIT") which is included on Appendix A along with a reconciliation of net income to FFO available for common shareholders.